 (This was created as a 6-week series for an organization based

 on the book; each program can stand on its own)

 Description of series: Growing the Midwest Garden can be a series that augments my book by the same title released in May, 2015 or the 6 topics can stand alone.
-The book is often provided for anyone taking the entire series; the series has been offered with the option of individual class versus entire series pricing.
-The first 6 lectures following the below paragraph are the series components.
+The series has been offered with the option of individual class versus entire series pricing.

 Why write a book specific to the Midwest?
 Because it is a region unlike any other in the country and presents its own set of challenges.
 If you read national gardening magazines, you have probably been frustrated when much of the information is not applicable to your situation.
 Simply acknowledging it won’t make you a successful gardening.
 Knowing what the differences are and the background behind them will switch on a light bulb for you.
 Knowledge truly is power and when you know the specifics behind the unique characteristics of our region, it will provide you with valuable background of how to use the information to be a successful gardener.

 CHAPTER 2: IT'S ABOUT CULTURE (PLANTS DON’T DIE; WE KILL PLANTS)

 For many of us giving presentations, if a class is cancelled due to inadequate registration, there is a high chance it is soils based.
 There’s a reason for that.
 Most soils classes are presented by soil scientists who don’t “translate” the science into gardener terminology emphasizing why each factor is relevant and important from a gardening perspective.
 More than one gardener has tipped their head back with eyes rolled backward snoozing through soil talks.
 This is a shame because soils are the single most critical component to successful gardening.
 Gardeners will invest hundreds to thousands of dollars in plant materials that fail because soil requirements have not been considered and addressed.
 Additional cultural considerations for healthy plants will also be discussed.